latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The way the program works is as follows.
-Surplus federal government commodity foods, groceries, and staples are provided to states across the nation.
+Surplus federal government commodity foods, groceries, and staples such as bred, cheese and more is provided to states across the nation.
 The government will provide the food based on the number of unemployed individuals in the state as well as the overall poverty level, so the scope of the service will change from year to year.

-The individual states then work with food banks, pantries, social service offices, and charities in their region.
+The individual states then work with local food banks, pantries, social service offices, and charities in their region.
 These local partners will directly distribute the items to the needy in their local communities, and they will also process applications to TEFAP.
-Most of the distribution centers are local food banks.
+Most of the distribution centers are local food banks such as the Feeding America organization.

 Then there is yet another level of participation in The Emergency Food Assistance Program.
 What happens is that those food banks as well as non-profit agencies that receive the USDA government aid will then proceed to subcontract with other organizations.
 Some of these subcontractors can include soup kitchens, hunger relief centers or other food centers, such as even neighborhood churches or charities.
 So the program is really run at the local neighborhood level.

-Almost 100 different types of food products are provided by the The Emergency Food Assistance Program TEFAP program.
-Qualified low income and working poor individuals may be able to receive meat/poultry/fish, canned fruits and vegetables, milk, peanut butter, jelly, soups, pasta, juices, and much more.
+Over 100 different types of food products are provided by the The Emergency Food Assistance Program TEFAP program.
+Qualified low income individuals may be able to receive meat/poultry/fish, canned fruits and vegetables, milk, peanut butter, jelly, soups, pasta, juices, and much more.
 Most of it will be canned and/or non-perishable.
 Items are offered at no cost.

 While not as common, some states may provide help in the form of brown bag programs to the elderly or summer lunches to school kids who are out on break.
 So each local government may adjust accordingly.